robmerrell/spacemacs_theme_gallery/README.md

 A theme gallery for themes bundled with Spacemacs

-To generate the HTML files make sure helm-themes is loaded and then evaluate generate.el.
-Files will be placed insde of an "html" subdirectory.
+To generate the gallery open a file that you would like to use as the theme sample code and invoke: (generate-theme-gallery)

+A new buffer will be created with the contents of the theme gallery's html.